-The distance mode of delivery refers to the Distance presentation of the composite modules of a mode of programme to students who do not attend classes or delivery tutorial or practical sessions, or sit for examinations at one of the official NWU sites of delivery.
-The interaction with the NWU academic or support staff NWU-appointed facilitators/tutors and the or presentation of the composite modules of a programme are undertaken remotely through the use various of teaching technology, forms of correspondence or the Internet.
+The distance mode of delivery refers to the presentation of the composite modules of a programme to students who do not attend classes or tutorial or practical sessions, or sit for examinations at one of the official NWU sites of delivery.
+The interaction with the NWU academic or support staff NWU-appointed facilitators/tutors and presentation of the composite modules of a programme are undertaken remotely through the use technology, various teaching correspondence or the Internet.
 The student may have the option of attending facilitation opportunities at NWU learning support centres (see also Distance Education).

 Explicit DHET and HEQC approval of the distance mode of delivery is required for a programme to be offered in this way.